Standing Phelps

 Frequently Asked Questions

-• What muscles does the Standing Phelps work?
+• What does Standing Phelps work most?

 Related Exercises